Shoaf Plantation ---- Nigerian Dwarf Goats---

 **NO DEPOSITS BEFORE KIDS ARE BORN.**

 Kids can be reserved AFTER birth for a NON-REFUNDABLE $100 deposit, or paid in full.
-Cash, check, or money order is accepted for deposits only.
+Cash, check, money order, or PayPal is accepted for deposits only.
 ANY FINAL PAYMENT MUST BE IN CASH before the kid leaves our farm.
 If you live a good distance from us, you can send the deposit by mail.
 Just contact us and we can make the arrangements.

 99% of the kids that we sell go to the people who are on the waiting list.
 If you are serious about buying a kid from us, get on this list.
 If you only THINK you MIGHT want a kid, please don't tie up space on this list.
 There are normally 10-20 people on our waiting list at any given time throughout the year.
-Most people are waiting 3 months or more to get a kid/s from us.
+Most people who are on our waiting list are waiting 3 months or more to get a kid/s from us.
 We try to fill the kid requests in order that we receive them.

 If you want to be added to this list, we will need to know 5 things from you.